IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <summary>7 - Generate 'Application-definition SBOM'</summary>

 The last SBOM to be generated is the Application definition SBOM.
-This SBOM is where the application criticality is defined.
-As mentioned earlier the application criticality plays a significant role in Concert’s calculation of risk prioritization and recommendations.
+This SBOM is where the application criticality is defined. <br/>The application criticality plays a significant role in Concert’s calculation of risk prioritization and recommendations.

 <!-- <show script where app-definition command is called> -->